Jaguar XF Sportbrake (2017-2024) Review

 For anyone seeking comfort and chic styling, the Volvo V90 is softer, equally safe and just as well-equipped.
 It also (like the Audi and Mercedes) comes in a more rugged guise, with raised suspension and underbody protection to appeal to SUV buyers.
 These add light mud-plugging ability to the premium estate car recipe.

-Still, if all you need is a practical estate with loads of toys, a top spec Skoda Superb Estate is worth a look.
-It may not have the badge, but features a stronger diesel engine, sturdier cabin and a bigger boot than the XF.
+Still, if all you need is a practical estate with loads of toys, a top-spec Skoda Superb Estate is worth a look.
+It may not have the badge, but it features a stronger diesel engine, a sturdier cabin and a bigger boot than the XF.
+There's also the latest Volkswagen Passat and Ford Focus estate

 Comfort and design: Jaguar XF Sportbrake interior